Analysis | The Trump team throws in the towel on proving voter fraud

 But the GOP’s new focus on this hail-Mary case is also notable for one key reason: It essentially throws in the towel on proving fraud.

 Ever since the election, President Trump’s legal team and allied lawyers have said they had myriad evidence of actual, provable fraud.
-This has been rejected in almost every case by the courts, but the Trump team has asserted that its evidence — based largely upon affidavits from people involved in the vote-tabulating process — is sound and demonstrates malfeasance.
+This has been rejected in almost every case by the courts, but the Trump team has asserted that its evidence — based largely on affidavits from people involved in the vote-tabulating process — is sound and demonstrates malfeasance.

 The Texas lawsuit, though, effectively acknowledges that that effort has failed.
 Rather than claiming evidence of proven fraud, it instead claims that the fraud is actually “undetectable,” because election officials made it so by doing illegal things.
 And that’s why it wants the results overturned.